Cocaine Drug Driving Offences

 - the use of any other drugs, including alcohol.

 The stimulant effects of cocaine last for only a short period of time following which the after-effects commence.
-It has been reported that one-off use of cocaine by tired individuals can produce an improvement in attention for a short period of time with subsequent improvement in performance of simple tasks.
-As the tasks become more complex, however, this improvement may not occur.
+It has been reported that one-off use of cocaine by people who are tired can actually improve attention for a short period of time with subsequent improvement in performance of simple tasks.

 The after-effects of cocaine use include;